boginw/P5/report/2 Iteration 1/Hardware Analysis/Medium Servo Motor.md

 ##EV3 Medium Servo Motor

 According to Lego the EV3 Medium Servo Motor is ideal for lower-load and higher speed applications.
 It introduces faste response times compared to the Ev3 Large Motor and has a smaller profile.
 It uses tacho feedback whis is a instrument that measures the rotation speed of the motor.
-This allows for precise control which Lego claims is in one degree of accuracy. [^Medium_servo_motor]
+This allows for precise control which Lego claims is in one degree of accuracy. [@medium_servo_motor]

 ### Specifications